MicrosoftDocs/globalization/globalization/design/internationalization.md

   - Consider how different calendars may impact all your features.
     Does your month picker support the 13 months found in the Hebrew Lunar calendar during a leap year?
     In addition, weekdays are not always Monday through Friday.
-Many countries use Saturday as the first day of the week.
+Many countries or regions use Saturday as the first day of the week.

 - If your feature displays numbers, does it allow different number formats?
 For example: